 To better understand how OSPF acts as a routing algorithm, we’ll begin with a conceptual overview and then look a bit deeper at its protocol and area configurations.

-In regards to redistribution, if there is an internally-only router that isn’t a BR that needs to be connected to a new network outside the user’s control, a non IGP routing protocol should be used to exchange routes once initial connection is made.
+In regard to redistribution, if there is an internal router that isn’t a BR that needs to be connected to a new network outside the user’s control, a non-IGP (Interior Gateway Protocol) routing protocol should be used to exchange routes once the initial connection is made.
 The user may create a static route within the router to the new network.
-Miscellaneous information is then ‘redistributed’ into the OSPF so that it becomes an ASBR and the entire user’s network will become able to connect to the new network.
+Miscellaneous information is then ‘redistributed’ into the OSPF so that it becomes an ASBR and the entire user’s network will then be able to connect to the new network.

 Cahit Akin, CEO, Mushroom Networks, Inc.